The sooner your pregnancy is confirmed, the sooner you can begin prenatal care

 Giving you a negative result when you are actually pregnant does happens, very seldom, but it does happen.
 If you get a negative test but think you might be pregnant, repeat the test one week after your missed period.

-For the most accurate results, repeat the test one week after a missed period, first thing in the morning, or ask a woman health services provider for a blood test.
+For the most accurate results, repeat the test one week after a missed period, first thing in the morning, or ask your health care provider for a blood test.

 False negatives also happen if you check the test results too soon, or take the test at night.